 So I never went back to church.
 That means my kids—eight-year-old Isaac and five-year-old Gillian—have never been to church either.
 That is, until this week, when I enrolled them in Bible camp at our community’s United Church.
 I hope Bible camp can help them find answers to some of the big questions they have about religion and faith—questions that I, frankly, don’t want to answer.

 “Today we read Genesis,” Isaac told us after his first day of camp.
 “Is it true that God made everything?
-What about Gitche Manitou [the “Great Spirit” he learned about during the school’s Aboriginal culture unit]?
+What about Gitche Manitou [the]?
 Or the Big Bang?”

 Unlike Isaac’s usual questions (What’s for supper? and Can you really get a pea stuck up your nose?), this wasn’t one I could Google, or even answer in a straightforward way.
 Instead, I turned it back on him and asked him what he thought.